Firebird Home Firebird Documentation Index

 The 64-bit binary installer includes a 32-bit client kit so that everything will work 'out of the box'.
 On the other hand, the zip kits are platform specific, so don't forget to install the 32-bit MS C runtime msi, along with the 32-bit client library if you need to use 32-bit applications on the server.

 Simultaneous installation of 32-bit and 64-bit versions of Firebird is possible, but at least one must be installed and configured manually.
-Note that under these circumstances the FIREBIRD environment variable must NOT be defined at the system level.
+Note that under these circumstances the FIREBIRD environment variable must NOT be defined at the system level AT ALL.

-So, from Firebird 1.5 on, the client library resides in the \bin directory along with all the other binaries.
-The installer provides the option (unchecked) to copy the client to the system directory for those who have applications that require to load them from there.
+So, from Firebird 1.5 on, the client library for local use on the server has resided in the \bin directory along with all the other binaries.
+For those whose local server applications still need to find the client library in the system directory, the installer provides the option (unchecked) to copy the client to the system directory and also to rename it to gds32.dll, if need be.

 Registry Key

-A Registry key has been added and all Firebird 2.0 compliant applications should use this key if they need to read a Registry key to locate the correct version of Firebird that they wish to use.
+A Registry key is added and all Firebird 2.1-compliant applications should use this key if they need to read a Registry key to locate the correct version of Firebird that they wish to use.
 The new key is:

 HKEY_LOCAL_MACHINE\SOFTWARE\Firebird Project\Firebird Server\Instances